EMERGENCY NUMBER, CALL 513.312.1527

 • The Incident Commander (IC) or on-site Search Manager (SM) or their authorized subordinate.

-• A mutual aid request made by the senior member of another Search and Rescue Organization that is itself operating under the authority of the IC and with the knowledge of the IC/SM.
+• A mutual aid request made by the senior member of another Search and Rescue Organization that is itself operating under the authority of the IC (and with the knowledge and approval of the IC/SM).

 If you have the authority as described to call us out, call us at the Emergency Number listed in the banner above as soon as possible.
-You do not have to pull current search personnel from the field because our K9s are trained to be scent-specific and will ignore all but the target scent they are seeking.
+Normally you do not have to pull current search personnel from the field because our K9s are trained to be scent-specific and will ignore all but the target scent they are seeking.
+If the operation is a water search, we ask that you not put divers down until we have searched if at all possible.

 If you do not have authority over the search, such as a family member or friend of a missing person, contact the detective or agency in charge of finding the person.
 If they are receptive to using our services, feel free to give them our name and number as an available resource.
 We already have relationships with a large number of emergency services agencies in the region.